sjcockell/mmb8052/practicals/practical_01.md

 The `less` command lets you view text one page (or screen) at a time.
 The space bar moves forward one page, pressing "B" moves back one page and pressing "Q" quits.

 `head` will show you the first lines of a text file and `tail` will show you the last lines.
-Both show 10 lines by default, but this can be changes with the `-n` option.
+Both show 10 lines by default, but this can be changed with the `-n` option.

 Note that running `head`, `tail` or `cat` without specifying a filename will cause the command prompt to "hang" (become unresponsive to input).
 Pressing Ctrl+C will cancel the command by sending a _kill_ signal to your terminal.